sjcockell/mmb8052/practicals/practical_01/practical_01.md

 student@ML-RefVm-558285:~$
 ```

+The bulk of this is information about the state and health of the system, produced by the OS on login.
+The final line contains 3 key elements:

+1. `student@ML-RefVm-558285` is your username (`student`) at the name of the computer (`ML-RefVm-558285`)
+1. `~` denotes your _current working directory_ - more on this below - this tilde character is a widely used shorthand for the _home_ directory.
-The `$` symbol is the prompt, and will be used throughout these practicals to indicate the beginning of a bash command (you shouldn't type the `$`).
+1. The `$` symbol is the prompt, and will be used throughout these practicals to indicate the beginning of a bash command (you shouldn't type the `$`).

 +:-----------------------------------------------------------------+:--------------------------------------------------------------------------------------------------------+
 | Estimated time: 2 mins                                           | **Exercise 2**                                                                                          |